denten-books/plain-text/1-chapter.md

 word exists in a simulated environment physically apart from the underlying material substratum.
 Freedom reveals itself as a simulation.

-[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).

 [^ln1-brains]: For the first view see @putnam_minds_1960 and
 @fodor_language_1975.
 For the second view see @deutsch_quantum_1985 and
 @dyson_turings_2012.